NikGrmek/organic-borders/README.md

 ## Configuration

 1. Copy `config.sample.js` to `config.js`
-2. Replace the placeholder Hugging Face token in `config.js` with your own token
+2. Update the Eagle API token if you want Eagle App integration
+3. Firebase configuration is already included for PSD drag-and-drop functionality
-3. Make sure not to commit your `config.js` file to version control
+4. Make sure not to commit your `config.js` file to version control

+### Firebase Setup for GitHub Pages

+If you're hosting this app on GitHub Pages, Firebase Storage uploads may not work due to CORS restrictions.
+See [FIREBASE_GITHUB_PAGES_SETUP.md](FIREBASE_GITHUB_PAGES_SETUP.md) for detailed setup instructions.

+**Note:** The app will still work without Firebase - you can download PSD files locally.
+Firebase is only needed for the drag-and-drop URL feature.